-Actually, also to meet up again with our good friends Wendy, Gordon, and their pooch Cusco.
+Actually, we’re also meeting up again with our good friends Wendy, Gordon, and their pooch Cusco.
 Any excuse for a merry gathering and sharing of travel stories and woes.

 Tip: This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.

-After a wonderful 9 days in Cambrils, decided to head Reg down the highway towards Bétera…the new destination for maybe a week or so – no plan really.
+After a wonderful 9 days in Cambrils, it’s time to head Reg down the highway towards the new destination for maybe a week or so – no plan really.
 Although there are a couple of campsites closer to Valencia, Bétera is a cheaper alternative as a base and only a 10-minute walk to the train station.

 Roads: AP7, E90, E15